Saint Dog

 Steven Thronson (October 21, 1975 – October 13, 2020), better known by his stage name Saint Dog, was an American rapper from Southern California.

-Career

 He was an original founding member of Kottonmouth Kings, along with D-Loc and Johnny Richter.
 He contributed to their first three releases Stoners Reeking Havoc, Royal Highness, and Hidden Stash, as well as the latest Kottonmouth album Kingdom Come.
+Saint Dog was married in July of 2000 to Megan Doerr, and gave birth to their son, Maxon Price Thronson on May 11, 2001.
 On August 2, 2019, Saint Dog released his third and final solo album Bozo via Suburban Noize Records & Force 5 Records.
 On October 13, 2020, it was confirmed by his management that Saint Dog had died on that day, eight days short from his 45th birthday.